Dayton, Ohio: Tourism

 Tourism also accounts for one out of every 14 private sector jobs in the county.
 Tourism in the Dayton region is led by the National Museum of the United States Air Force at Wright-Patterson Air Force Base, the largest and oldest military aviation museum in the world.
 The museum draws over 1.3 million visitors per year and is one of the most-visited tourist attractions in Ohio.
 The museum houses the National Aviation Hall of Fame.

 Other museums also play significant roles in the tourism and economy of the Dayton area.
 The Dayton Art Institute, a museum of fine arts, owns collections containing more than 20,000 objects spanning 5,000 years of art and archaeological history.
 The Dayton Art Institute was rated one of the top 10 best art museums in the United States for children.
 The Boonshoft Museum of Discovery is a children's museum of science with numerous exhibits, one of which includes an indoor zoo with nearly 100 different animals.

 There are also some notable historical museums in the region.
 The Dayton Aviation Heritage National Historical Park, operated by the National Park Service, commemorates the lives and achievements of Dayton natives Orville and Wilbur Wright and Paul Laurence Dunbar.
 The Wright brothers' famous Wright Flyer III aircraft is housed in a museum at Carillon Historical Park.
 Dayton is also home to America's Packard Museum, which contains many restored historical Packard vehicles.
 SunWatch Indian Village/Archaeological Park, a partially reconstructed 12th-century prehistoric American Indian village, is on the south end of Dayton; it is organized around a central plaza dominated by wood posts forming an astronomical calendar.
 The park includes a museum where visitors can learn about the Indian history of the Miami Valley.

-Music & Entertainment

-The Vectren Dayton Air Show is an annual air show that takes place at the Dayton International Airport.
-The Vectren Dayton Airshow is one of the largest air shows in the United States.